Univa/rumcake/docs/src/content/docs/features/feature-via-vial.md

     via(
         use_storage // Optional, if you want to save Via configuration ),
-    storage = "internal" // You need to specify a storage driver if you specified `use_storage`.
+    storage(driver = "internal") // You need to specify a storage driver if you specified `use_storage`.
 See feature-storage.md for more information.
 )]
 struct MyKeyboard;
 ```